 The former name was 2B, and Kees wanted something more beery, so he went looking for a more suiting name.
 The name De Bierprofessor was mainly chosen because it was simply available.
 It did give him some trouble in the beginning.
 Such a name raises certain expectations and especially in the beginning the bar was frequented by quite some beer nerds.
 So Kees had to learn fast.
 This learning process was a two-way process because you can also learn a lot from the people that frequent your bar.
 So even though Kees will never assume he is a beer professor, he did gain quite some knowledge and experience with his bar over time.

 As said in the beginning there were not that many specialty beer cafés in Eindhoven.
 Next to the Baron and Leefcafé het Spiegelbeeld there was De Belg in the Dommelstraat and that was about it.
 De Bierprofessor was the only one on the infamous Stratumseind and it got noticed pretty quickly.
 De Bierprofessor became quickly popular with beer nerds, but also with the quickly growing group of expats and students.
+It also got frequented by Rob from 100 Watt and other now familiar names in the Eindhoven beer community.
 The bar was also a very popular spot to start the evening with a few good beers before going to one of the party cafés or the fraternity bar for the rest of the night.
 It has long been the only place on the Stratumseind where you can quietly enjoy a good beer, so no surprise there.
 Although, it did not take long for the Fridays to be especially crowded.

 Over ten years later other specialty beer pubs came to Eindhoven, like the Drinkers Pub, Van Moll and 100 Watt.
 It was a bit of a challenge in the beginning, but over time, instead of taking away customers, it added, because now there was more choice and availability for a new target audience, that didn’t frequent the city center that much before.
 The real rival turned out to be the upcoming Netflix and the wider assortment of the grocery stores.
 But there was still sufficient audience for De Bierprofessor.
 The different ambience of De Bierprofessor in comparison to the surrounding cafés and using this to its advantage was a strong suit.
 So De Bierprofessor is still crowded in the early evenings where the other cafés really start their business around midnight, a perfect complementary arrangement.